-Default: 0 (do not repair with UPDATEs)
+Default: 0 (do not repair with UPDATEs) Range of valid values: 0 or 1 (flag) Takes effect: immediately available for the next comparison

 SP\DEQ\READ\BUFFER\SIZE

 This parameter applies only to LOB and LONG columns during a compare/repair operation.
 It adjusts the size of the buffer that holds the fetched LOB or LONG data when those columns are being compared and repaired.
 The value of the parameter should be adjusted based on the available system memory and data size.